Until a few years ago, every online business owner used to start their media marketing campaign solely by keeping the ‘big daddy’ in mind.

 2. Aim to get published on the biggest blogs where your target audience hangs around (not necessarily in your industry).

-I received 0 conversions from the following industry blogs (although they drove considerable organic traffic).
+I received 0 conversions from some industry blogs (although they drive considerable organic traffic).

-But from Entrepreneur Magazine and Inc, I received a total of 16 conversions (lower visitor volume but high-converting direct traffic).
+Yet I received a total of 16 conversions (lower visitor volume but high-converting direct traffic) from Entrepreneur Magazine and Inc.

-3. If you’re short of time, rely on quality rather than quantity.
+3. If you’re short on time, rely on quality rather than quantity.

 Compare that with a quickly written guest post that brought just a few hundred visitors for 1.5 hours of Ramit’s time.

-4. If you can devote more time, then try to squeeze as many quality guest posts into your content production time as possible, your search campaign is sure to thank you for it.
+4. Try to squeeze as many quality guest posts into your content production time as possible.

 I’ve personally found that organic traffic is spread out from guest posts and adds up only over time.